-6.1.2 CANFOR FMA AREAS
+6.1.2 WEYERHAEUSER FMA AREAS

-The patterns noted for the largest part of the Canfor tenure area (the Main) are very similar to those of the overall results.
-This is not surprising given the large influence of these data in the summaries of the overall picture for the Canfor FMA area.
-As above, the current level of young forest (17%) is far below the NRV median (47%) and represents just the 5th percentile of NRV (Figure 7).
-In contrast, the current level of 36% of mature forest was only exceeded once by the NRV modelling data.
+The patterns noted for the largest part of the Weyerhaeuser Grande Prairie FMA tenure area (the South) were very similar to those of the overall results.
+This is not surprising given the large influence of these data in the summaries of the overall picture for the Weyerhaeuser management area.
+As above, the current level of young forest (20%) was far below the median (41%) (Figure 7).
+In contrast, the 38% of mature forest was beyond anything observed from the NRV modelling output.
+However, both the immature and old forest levels were currently well within the historical range (Figure 7).